 Covert Estate.
 In 2012 winemaker Julien Fayard and his then wife Élan, husband wife Cal Nicholson and his wife Pam, and husband wife Dave & Laura Nestor purchased a 12 acre site in Coombsville of which 4.5 acres were already planted to vine.
 Julien and his partners spent three years looking for property before they located this particular site.

 After they married, they both moved to Napa Valley in 2006 – Élan to be closer to her family and for Julien it was an opportunity to make wine outside of France.
-Julien worked with noted winemaker Philippe Melka for seven years before branching out on his own where he currently makes wine for several clients.
+Julien worked with noted winemaker Philippe Melka for seven years before starting his own wine consulting business where he currently makes wine for several clients.

 Architect Juancarlos Fernandez of Signum Architects has designed a number of unique and beautiful wineries in the Napa Valley in recent years.
 His first Napa project was Cade Winery; he was instrumental in designing the Covert Estate Cave.
 The name ‘covert’ was carefully chosen due to their location – they are fairly hidden from view; they are not located on any of the primary roads within the Coombsville region and their physical footprint above ground is fairly limited.
 In addition, their impact on the land is covert, if you will – they farm the vineyards biodynamically (certified) and are extremely sensitive to water use.
 They use solar cells for additional energy.
 An old oak grove (dated to approximately 115 years) grows on the slope above their cave.